Service Areas

 Dalworthington Gardens and Pantego (small cities surrounded by Arlington): These incorporated communities receive the same fast Arlington response since they're completely surrounded by Arlington and located very near our headquarters.

-Grand Prairie straddles the Dallas-Tarrant county line but most of the city's population and development lies in Tarrant County.
+Grand Prairie straddles the Dallas-Tarrant county line and sits immediately east of Arlington.
 We serve all of Grand Prairie including areas technically in Dallas County when our technicians are positioned nearby.

-I-30 Corridor Through Grand Prairie: This major route carries enormous east-west traffic between Dallas and Fort Worth, and Grand Prairie sits squarely in the middle.
+I-30 Corridor Through Grand Prairie: This major route carries enormous east-west traffic through the metroplex, and Grand Prairie sits squarely along it.
 We respond regularly to I-30 breakdowns throughout Grand Prairie—flat tires from highway debris, overheating in summer traffic, dead batteries, fuel exhaustion, and general mechanical failures.
 Highway service requires careful positioning for safety, which our experienced technicians handle expertly.

-President George Bush Turnpike (SH-161) Corridor: This tollway runs north-south through eastern Grand Prairie, connecting I-20 to Highway 183 and DFW Airport.
+President George Bush Turnpike (SH-161) Corridor: This tollway runs north-south through eastern Grand Prairie and into Irving, connecting I-20 to Highway 183 and DFW Airport.
 We serve SH-161 emergencies throughout Grand Prairie, understanding toll road protocols and safe service positioning on this high-speed route.

 Lone Star Park Area: The horse racing track and surrounding entertainment district sees major event traffic.
 We assist visitors with dead batteries after races, lockout service in crowded parking lots, and other roadside emergencies.